Guide to Maxing Out Your 401(k)

 Recommended: 15 Creative Ways to Save Money

-Being organized with your bills is important, but you don’t need a great memory to stay on top of rent, car, and utility payments — these can usually be done automatically.
-Simply identify which bills can be automated (it makes sense to automate predictable billings that don’t fluctuate each month), set them up in the payment system, and rest assured they’ll be paid by the due date as long as adequate funds are available.
+• Organizing your bills is important, but you don’t need a great memory to stay on top of rent, car, and utility payments — these can usually be done automatically.
+It makes sense to automate predictable billings that don’t fluctuate each month.
+Set them up in the payment system, and rest assured they’ll be paid by the due date as long as adequate funds are available.

 Setting — and sticking to — a budget is an important part of successful financial management.
 But it can be a lot of work to monitor spending in each category and to stay on the right side of all targets.